kmayerb/tcrdist2/README.md

 2019-06-17

-**tcrdist2** is new API version of TCRdist original developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of analysis of T-cell receptor specificity in Dash et al. [Nature (2017) doi:10.1038/nature22383](https://doi.org/10.1038/nature22383).
+**tcrdist2** is new API-enabled version of the orginal TCRdist toolkit developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of a T-cell receptor analysis in
+Dash et al. [Nature (2017) doi:10.1038/nature22383](https://doi.org/10.1038/nature22383).
-The original code replicating analysis performed in the manuscript can be found [here](https://github.com/phbradley/tcr-dist).
+The original code for replicating analysis performed in the manuscript can be found [here](https://github.com/phbradley/tcr-dist).

 ## Installation